LavishKothari/learning_notes/DS_and_Algo/README.md

 B, 4
 A, 5
 ```

 _________________________________

 ## Binary search in Java

 * `Collections.binarySearch(sortedCollection, searchValue)`
 * `Collections.binarySearch(sortedCollection, searchValue, comparator)`
 * `Arrays.binarySearch` (TODO: you need to make one example)
 * Do [LeetCode300](https://leetcode.com/problems/longest-increasing-subsequence/).
 * What `Collections.binarySearch` returns?

 > The index of the search key, if it is contained in the list; otherwise, (-(insertion point) - 1).
 The insertion point is defined as the point at which the key would be inserted into the list: the index of the first element greater than the key, or list.size() if all elements in the list are less than the specified key.
 Note that this guarantees that the return value will be >= 0 if and only if the key is found.

 > If the list contains multiple elements equal to the specified object, there is no guarantee which one will be found.

-* See how to properly apply `Collections.binarySearch` in
+* See how to properly apply `Collections.binarySearch`.

 _________________________________

 ## Sort

 * `Collections.sort(list)` -> this is a stable sort.
 (Solve [Max Distance on InterviewBit](https://www.interviewbit.com/problems/max-distance/) to see how sorting makes problems easy.)